Modern Slavery Act Transparency Statement

 Our effectiveness in combating slavery and human trafficking

-In order to assess the effectiveness of the measures taken by Paysafe in combating modern slavery and human trafficking we intend to use the following key performance indicators (“KPIs”) and report on them in future statements:
+In our Modern Slavery Act Transparency Statement for the year ended 31 December 2017, we stated that in order to assess the effectiveness of the measures taken by Paysafe in combating modern slavery and human trafficking we intended to report on the following key performance indicators (“KPIs”) and the table below sets out the results of our monitoring of these KPIs and the actions taken to address any issues raised.

-- the remedial actions taken in response to any investigations into reports of modern slavery or human trafficking; and
+The remedial actions taken in response to any investigations into reports of modern slavery or human trafficking.

-We intend to assess these each year and to consider whether alternative or additional KPIs would be most appropriate in order to measure the effectiveness of our actions.
+We intend to continue to assess these each year and to consider whether alternative or additional KPIs would be most appropriate in order to measure the effectiveness of our actions.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Paysafe Group's slavery and human trafficking statement for the financial year ending 31 December 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Paysafe Group's slavery and human trafficking statement for the financial year ended 31 December 2018.